codebytere/gist-audit-maker/README.md

 PASSWORD=<your github password>
 ```

 This tool will look for a file named according to the following format: `audit-v[VERSION].md`, where version is a Node version such as `audit-v10.md` or `audit-v11.md`.
-If a gist with this name pattern doesn't exist, this toll will create it for you and then update it on future runs.
+If a gist with this name pattern doesn't exist, this tool will create it for you and then update it on future runs.

 Install `gist-audit-maker` globally: